 1. List of constituents will be related to the administrative unit that the senator represents.

-2. List will contain the name and email address of each staff member within the administrative unit.
+2. The list will contain the name and email address of each staff member within the administrative unit.

 iii.
 Senators are responsible for staying in close contact with the constituents throughout the senator’s term of office by:

-1. Introducing themselves at the beginning of each term, via email [Template link].
+1. Introducing themselves at the beginning of each term, via email template.